The Last Resort for People Who Can't Stick to Exercise - A Scientific Approach to Quitting Quitting

 1. Design Your Environment

 Instead of relying on willpower, change your environment.
 Lay out your running clothes by your pillow before bed, choose a gym on your commute route, leave a yoga mat permanently unrolled at home.
 Physically lowering the barrier to action is ten times more effective than willpower.
+Conversely, also remove elements that hinder exercise from your environment.
+If you leave your smartphone in the living room and get changed in the bedroom, the probability of succumbing to "just a quick scroll" drops significantly.

 2. Abandon Perfectionism

 Instead of "I can't run 30 minutes today so I'll skip it," think "I'll just walk for 10 minutes."
 All-or-nothing thinking kills more habits than anything else.
 Even if some days are at 50%, what matters is not creating 0% days.
 Research shows that even when a habit streak is broken, resuming within two days has no impact on long-term adherence.
+"Imperfect but unbroken three times a week" yields far higher adherence after one year than "perfect five times a week."

 3. Find Intrinsic Motivation

 Extrinsic motivations like "I need to lose weight" or "my health checkup numbers are bad" work in the short term but don't last.
 "I love the refreshed feeling after a run."
 "Weight training lets me forget about work."
 Joy found in the exercise itself is the most powerful engine for continuation.
-(Books on exercise habits can also be helpful)
+Books on exercise habits can also be helpful.

 4. Social Commitment

 Making exercise a habit is not a battle of willpower but a battle of systems.
 Start small, set up your environment, let go of perfection, and find companions.
 Put these four into practice and quitting after three days will be a thing of the past.
+Rather than starting tomorrow, there is just one thing you can do today: place the gear you need for tomorrow morning's exercise at the spot where you'll exercise.
+This single act of environmental design becomes the first step of a 66-day journey.